 Patient: I'm 100% certain!

-Me: OK, let's bring you back into the sleep lab for another study using your system.
+Me: OK, let's bring you back to the sleep lab for another study using your system.
 If it works, great.
 If not, we're trying something else.

 Invariably, as I review the video from the previous night's sleep study, I see the patient roll onto his or her back shortly after falling asleep, scattering the pillows aside.